AnthonyDipilato/CoffeeMachine/README.md

 The arduino controls all functions for the coffee machine.
 Inputs include:
-- 3 buttons
+- 3 momentary buttons
-- switch
+- Switch
 - Rotary encoder with push button
 - Max6675 Thermocontroller